Reekaa/fav-cakes-app/README.md

 1. Reusable Components (Frontend)
 Goal: Refactor frontend components into reusable, modular pieces.

-2. Testing the Backend
+2. Non-functional and Performance Testing the Backend
 Goal: Implement tests for the backend to ensure reliability.

 3. Error Handling (Backend)
 Goal: Improve error handling and validation in backend APIs.